Finding the Right Medical Alert System for You

-So who can benefit the most from med alert systems?
+So who can benefit the most from them?

-- Seniors who want to stay in their current home: Thanks to medical alert systems, older adults can age happily in place without the constant presence of a caregiver.
+- Seniors who want to stay in their current home can age happily in place without the constant presence of a caregiver.

-- Seniors who have dementia, Alzheimer’s, or other age-related cognitive conditions: Medical alert systems with GPS help caregivers easily locate you if you wander or get lost and disoriented.
+- Seniors who have dementia, Alzheimer’s, or other age-related cognitive conditions and use emergency alert systems can help caregivers easily locate them if they wander or get lost and disoriented.

-- Seniors with high-risk medical conditions: Even the most basic system can prevent serious injury or death, particularly among seniors with heart disease or other high-risk conditions.
+- Seniors with high-risk medical conditions can benefit from even the most basic system.
+They can prevent serious injury or death, particularly among seniors with heart disease or other high-risk conditions.